wbudic/LifeLog/Current Development Check List.md

 ### v.1.7 Encountered

+* Database backup tgz ball, upload and download button on config page.
+  * You must have the password you logged in to unscramble the backup.
+    * Alias -> pass -> backup password.
+Information required.
 * Application log needed in the background for System based logs.
 * &#10004; New Categories dropdown, grouping in ascending order and presenting in columns of five at a time.
 * New CNF Development.